 The designed technologies are purposely verified in semi-operational and operational conditions directly on farms, and their widespread use after verification will be achieved by other projects.
 It is necessary to eliminate the randomness of the solutions of some BATs by consistent coordination of the proposed topics solved by means of diploma, Bachelor and doctoral theses, or by execution of other grant projects and cooperation with the Technical Working Group for area 6.6. under Act No. 76/2002 Coll., on Integrated Pollution and Prevention Control, which group is attached to the Ministry of Agriculture of the Czech Republic.

 Verified results of new BATs will be applied in cooperation with foreign experts during the revision of BREF.
 It can be assumed that in the course of the next revision of BREF for livestock farming in 4-5 years, it will be possible to submit, on behalf of the Czech Republic, a range of newly verified BAT technologies in the area under study.

-The BAT Centre is operated under the Department of Technology and Cybernetics.
+The BAT Centre of USB is operated under the Department of Technology and Cybernetics.